-Esther comforts him, "You are my brother and I love you.
+Mutoni comforts him, "You are my brother and I love you.
 We girls have challenges too.
-Tell me about yours and I will tell you about mine."
+Tell me about yours and I will tell you about mine.
 They talk, and her brother feels better.
 They decide to fetch water together that evening.

-Her friends at school the next day ask, "Esther, what has changed?
+Her friends at school the next day ask, "Mutoni, what has changed?
 You look even more beautiful today!"

-Esther wonders if what she did when she talked to her brother when he felt sad, and spoke up for herself to stay in school are appropriate for girls to do.
+Mutoni wonders if what she did when she talked to her brother when he felt sad, and spoke up for herself to stay in school are appropriate for girls to do.
 She is also curious why her friends say she has become more beautiful.
-The next day Esther decides to seek advice from her Aunt.
+The next day Mutoni decides to seek advice from her mum.

-Esther shares her concerns with her Aunt and asks, "Aunt, I have not changed my hair or clothes.
-Can you see anything different about me?"
+Mutoni shares her concerns with her mum and asks, "Mum, I have not changed my hair or clothes.
+Can you see anything different about me?

-Esther's Aunt smiles.
-"My niece, I think I understand what happened.
+Mutoni's mum smiles.
+My daughter, I think I understand what happened.
 Do you know that beauty comes from the outside, and also from the inside?
 Every person is beautiful in her or his own way.
 We all become more beautiful by being our best selves.
 You were always beautiful.
 Now you are becoming a great beauty by being brave, listening to your heart and breaking down invisible walls between boys and girls."

-Esther feels so happy.
+Mutoni feels so happy.

-- What happened to Esther? - Do you agree that beauty comes from outside and inside a person? - How can you get great beauty and be your best selves by breaking down walls?
+- What happened to Mutoni? - o Do you think that beauty comes from outside and inside a person? - How can you get great beauty and be your best selves by breaking down walls?

-Esther's Aunt continues, "My dear, you have noticed that there are differences between girls and boys.
+Mutoni's mum continues, "My dear, you have noticed that there are difference between girls and boys.
 Let's talk about this.
 What makes someone a girl or a boy is their body.
 For example, men's parts and women's parts are different.
 These physical differences in our bodies are fixed by nature.

 You have also seen that girls and boys, and women and men, often do different things.
 We are taught to do different chores at home, wear different clothes and express ourselves differently.
 But these differences are not fixed by nature.
 These are roles taught to us by society all around us.
-But, we can change roles that are taught, especially when they will make your life better.
+But, we can change roles that are taught, especially when they will make our lives better.

 Changing men's and women's roles does not change the differences in our bodies.
-So, women who do unexpected things, such as own land and become leaders, are still women.
+So, women who do unexpected things, such as become leaders and own land, are still women.
 Men who do unexpected things, such as care for children, fetch water, or even cry, are still men."